Distinguishing thermodynamics and spectroscopy for octupolar U(1) spin liquid of Ce-pyrochlores: Magnon gaps in the strong field regime

+In the strong field regime, the spin liquid state will be destroyed, and the system becomes a field-induced polarized state.
 For the field polarized states in the strong field limit, the states for the 001 and 111 fields are quite clear.
 The 001 field induces a ${{\bf q}=0}$ two-in two-out dipolar spin ice state in the $S^z$ components.
 The 111 field induces a ${{\bf q}=0}$ one-in three-out spin state in the $S^z$ components.
 These two states have been partially analyzed in Ref.~\onlinecite{PhysRevResearch.2.013334}.
 Here we compute the magnon spectra and find that the magnon gaps for these two states {\sl increase} monotonically with the field strength (see Fig.~\ref{fig3}).
-The field polarized state for the 110 field is quite special in the octupolar spin ice regime and has not been studied previously.
-In the supplementary material, it is shown that, the remaining unpolarized sublattices experience a $\mathbb{Z}_2$ symmetry breaking and induce an internal hidden order in the octupole moment at ${T=0}$.
-This spontaneous hidden octupolar order turns out to be a {\sl unique} property for the octupolar spin ice.
-Although the $\mathbb{Z}_2$ symmetry breaking on such chains along the unpolarized sublattices are independent, by assuming a ${{\bf q}=0}$ state, we find that, the magnon gap remains constant (see Fig.~\ref{fig3}) and is mainly controlled by the octupolar coupling $J_y$~\cite{Supple}.

-\emph{Discussion.}---The multiplicity relation between the thermodynamic gap from the Knight shift and the spectral gap from the inelastic neutron scattering or $1/T_1$ spin lattice relaxation time measurement is a sharp consequence of deconfinement and fractionalization.
-All the results in this work are about the energy gaps and did not invoke any information about the crystal momentum.
-Thus, although high-quality single crystal samples may be ideal, the observation of these results actually does not require the single crystal samples.
-Thus, the Knight shifts and the spin lattice relaxation $1/T_1$ of the NMR and $\mu$SR measurements as well as the inelastic neutron scattering can all be performed with the powder or polycrystalline samples, except that the analysis of the NMR and $\mu$SR results require the local structural information.

-Since the NMR and $\mu$SR measurements are often performed with the magnetic field, so it is better not to apply very strong magnetic fields to destroy the spin liquid.
-From the previous experiences, the spin liquid is more stable when the field is in the 110 direction.
-The proposed octupolar U(1)$_{\pi}$ spin liquid for the Ce pyrochlores is more stable in the field compared to U(1)$_{0}$ spin liquid.
-These all suggest the experimental feasibility for field measurements.
-Moreover, the spinon gap decreases with the magnetic field while the magnon gap of the field-polarized state does not decrease with the field.
-This can be a sharp and important result to distinguish the spinon from the magnon of the candidate states.
+Due to the polarization effect on the $S^z$ component, the spectral weight of the magnons for these polarized states in the neutron scattering experiments should be strongly suppressed.
+The field-polarized state along the 110 field, however, is quite different from the above two field directions.